-In the Army and the Marines, the First Sergeant is a rank (E-8).
-In the Army, depending mostly upon your MOS and other qualifications, when you are promoted to E-8, you become either a First Sergeant or a Master Sergeant (who usually serves in a staff position).
+In the Army and the Marines, the first sergeant is a rank E-8.
+In the Army, depending mostly upon your military occupational specialty (MOS) and other qualifications, when you are promoted to E-8, you become either a first sergeant or a master sergeant (who usually serves in a staff position).

 First Sergeants in the Air Force

-In the Air Force, the position of First Sergeant used to be a volunteer-only occupation, that could be held by an E-7, an E-8, or an E-9.
-Under that system, one volunteered to retrain into the First Sergeant career field, and, if accepted, remained in that job for the rest of their career, unless they applied to retrain again (or return to their AFSC), or got disqualified (fired).
+In the Air Force, the position of first sergeant used to be a volunteer-only occupation that could be held by an E-7, an E-8, or an E-9.
+Under that system, one volunteered to retrain into the first sergeant career field, and, if accepted, remained in that job for the rest of their career, unless they applied to retrain again (or return to their job), or got disqualified (fired).

 Because of the high degree of responsibility and performance required for first sergeants, members returning to their previous jobs after this three-year tour will likely be much more competitive for promotion.

-In all the services, however, you can note the first sergeant because of the diamond (or French lozenge), centered on the chevrons, which was first authorized for wear for First Sergeants in the Army in 1847.
+In all the services, however, you can recognize the first sergeant because of the diamond centered on the chevrons of his or her uniform, which was first authorized for wear in the Army in 1847.

-The First Sergeant has always been held as a highly visible, distinctive, and sometimes notorious position in the military unit.
-While there isn't much written history and many obscure gaps, we are able to follow some of the evolution of the First Sergeant.
+The first sergeant has always been held as a highly visible, distinctive, and sometimes notorious position in the military unit.
+It has a convoluted history which dates back before the United States was even founded.

-In setting up the American Army, General Washington relied heavily on the talents of General Baron Von Steuben.
-During this time, Von Steuben wrote what is referred to as the "Blue Book of Regulations."
-This "Blue Book" covered most of the organizational, administrative, and disciplinary details necessary to operate the Continental Army.
+George Washington relied heavily on the advice of General Baron von Steuben when deciding how to set up what would become the U.S. Army.
+During this time, von Steuben wrote what is referred to as the "Blue Book of Regulations."
+This book covered most of the organizational, administrative and disciplinary details necessary to operate the Continental Army.

-While Von Steubon outlined the duties of such NCOs as the Sergeant Major, Quartermaster Sergeant, and other key NCOs, it was the Company First Sergeant (the American Equivalent of the Prussian Feldwebel) to which he directed most of his attention.
-According to Von Steubon, this noncommissioned officer, chosen by officers of the company, was the linchpin of the company and the discipline of the unit.
-The conduct of the troops, their exactness in obeying orders, and the regularity of their manners would "in a large measure, depend on the First Sergeant's vigilance."
-The First Sergeant, therefore, must be "intimately acquainted with the character of every soldier in the company and should take great pains to impress upon their minds the indispensable necessity of the strictest obedience as the foundation of order and regularity."
+While Von Steuben outlined the duties of such NCOs as the sergeant major, quartermaster sergeant, and other key NCOs, it was the company first sergeant (the American equivalent of the Prussian Feldwebel) to which he directed most of his attention.
+First sergeants must be "intimately acquainted with the character of every soldier in the company and should take great pains to impress upon their minds the indispensable necessity of the strictest obedience as the foundation of order and regularity," von Steuben wrote.

-On the march or on the battlefield, they were "never to lead a platoon or section, but always to be a file closer in the formation of the company, their duty being in the company like the adjutant's in the regiment."
+On the march or on the battlefield, they were "never to lead a platoon or section, but always to be a file closer in the formation of the company."

 First Sergeant as "Top Kick" and "First Shirt"

 In the Army and Marines, the first sergeant is often referred to as "Top" or "Top Kick."
-The nickname has obvious roots in that the first sergeant is the "top" enlisted person in the unit and that a "kick in the pants" is a motivation tool (not literally, at least in today's military) to get the troops into gear.
+The first sergeant is the top enlisted person in the unit and a metaphorical "kick in the pants" is a motivational tool to get the troops into gear.

 In the Air Force, a first sergeant is often referred to as "shirt," or "first shirt."
-In spite of the fact that the Air Force is a fairly young service (1947), nobody seems to know where the nickname "shirt" originated, but it has stuck around and led to spin-off nicknames.
-Prospective first sergeants who are "shadowing" Air Force First Sergeants are known as "Under Shirts", whereas Air Force NCOs who temporarily fill in for the first sergeant when the "shirt" is on leave, deployment, or TDY, are often referred to as "T-Shirt" (in which the "T" stands for "temporary").
+The origins of this term remain a mystery, but it has stuck around and led to spin-off nicknames: Prospective first sergeants who are shadowing Air Force first sergeants are known as "undershirts" and Air Force NCOs who temporarily fill in for the first sergeant when the "shirt" is on leave are often referred to as "T-shirt" (in which the "T" stands for "temporary").